 Andrew also has a passion for history, with the late Roman republic being a firm favorite.
 Also, Andrew and his partner are house slaves to two rescued ex-racing greyhounds and enjoy many hours of pack time exploring the great outdoors.

 Osteopaths must by law undertake continuing professional development equivalent to 30 hours per year.
-Andrew recently undertook two days of training in London with CPD Today at the London School of Osteopathy.
+Andrew recently undertook two days of training in London with CPD Today at the London School of Osteopathy and travelled to Dublin to do 2 days study on Erik Dalton’s Technique.